CTSteven/StockLiteBoard/README.md

 ## Run and Deploy
 1. No requirement for database
-2. Stock price and financial information are real time access from other web site or service , if data source web sites block request that will cause service error
+2. Stock price and financial data are retrieved from other web site or service in real time, if data sources are blocked or data specs are changed that will cause service error
 3. Stock information will be cached in memory for 12 hr after first accessed
-4. Demo site is deploy to Google Cloud Run, it may need more seconds to start application if it already auto shutdown after long idle.
+4. Demo site is deploy to Google Cloud Run, it may need a few seconds to start application if it already auto shutdown after long idle.
-5. It may take more seconds to refresh stock information if it's the first access of selected stock in last 12 hours
+5. It may take a few seconds to refresh stock information if it's the first access of selected stock in last 12 hours

 ### Run in development mode
+1. config/settings.py will read OS environment variable to set logger level, set 'LOVVER_LOG_LEVLE=DEBUG' will enable debug mode
 1. python manage.py runserver

+**Set OS environment variable 'LOGGER_LEVEL **

 ### Run in gunicorn
 1. python manage.py collectstatic  // this will copy css js image ... files to staticfiles folder
 2. gunicorn --bind 0.0.0.0:change_to_prefered_port config.wsgi:application